intale/trx_ext/README.md

 ## On complete callbacks

-On-complete callbacks are defined with {TrxExt::CallbackPool#on_complete} method.
-An instance of {TrxExt::CallbackPool} is passed in each transaction block.
-You may add as much on-complete callbacks as you want by calling {TrxExt::CallbackPool#on_complete} several times - they will be executed in the order you define them(FIFO principle).
+On-complete callbacks are defined with `TrxExt::CallbackPool#on_complete` method.
+An instance of `TrxExt::CallbackPool` is passed in each transaction block.
+You may add as much on-complete callbacks as you want by calling `TrxExt::CallbackPool#on_complete` several times - they will be executed in the order you define them(FIFO principle).
 The on-complete callbacks from nested transactions will be executed from the most deep to the most top transaction.
 Another words, if top transaction defines `<#TrxExt::CallbackPool 0x1>` instance and nested transaction defines `<#TrxExt::CallbackPool 0x2>` instance then, when executing on-complete callbacks - the callbacks of `<#TrxExt::CallbackPool 0x2>` instance will be executed first(FILO principle).

 Example: